Employee Spotlight Series featuring Footprints to Recovery’s Rockstars!

-I think the most important thing for any addiction treatment center to provide is a safe environment where clients can feel comfortable to share anything and everything they need to share without fear of being judged.
+I think the most important thing for any addiction treatment center to provide is a safe environment where patients can feel comfortable to share anything and everything they need to share without fear of being judged.
 Clients in this field have often times been judged harshly by family, friends, and others and often times choose not to share openly for fear of being judged.
-If a client is not at ease to share openly, they will tend to keep things to themselves and often times those things they choose not to share, or not to deal with, are the exact things that are most likely to lead to relapse.
+If a patient is not at ease to share openly, they will tend to keep things to themselves and often times those things they choose not to share, or not to deal with, are the exact things that are most likely to lead to relapse.

 If you could give Family, Friends, Loved ones of those with a substance use disorder a message, what would it be?

 Never give up on the person with the substance use disorder.
 Some people attend treatment one time and remain clean and sober from that point on.
 But that is often not the case, and instead, someone may need several different treatment episodes before they really start to understand their addiction and are able to make the changes they need to make to be successful in their treatment and in life overall.
 So, just don’t give up.
 It may take one treatment only, or 40 treatments, or maybe even more.
 But, it will be worth the wait if the person with the substance use disorder can finally get and stay clean and become that healthy, happy person they were before the use ever started.